perpetual-prototyper/perpetual-prototyper/readme.md

 These are experiments, and you're free to use them however you see fit.
 The license in each project overules everything, but generally the only exceptions are:
 - You should not redisrtibute them wholesale as if they are your creation.
 (I.E.: reposting somewhere saying "Look at this thing I made!")
-- If you re-use any of the artwork, sounds, or other assets that _I've created_ give me a credit, or at least modify them enough that you can say they're yours.
+- If you re-use any of the artwork, sounds, or other assets that I've created myself give me a credit in your project.
+Either that modify them enough that you can say they're yours.
 Also, let me know, I'd love to see it!
-- If you re-use any assets that are _not my creation_ (sources are listed in the readme of each project), then it's up to you to be sure you're compliant with the creator's license.
+- If you re-use any assets that are not of my creation (sources are listed in the readme of each project), then it's up to you to be sure you're compliant with the creator's license.

 ## Visit The Perpetual Prototyper on YouTube!
 [https://www.youtube.com/channel/UCyRqS9QBFx6KXYAWqWtMUwg](https://www.youtube.com/channel/UCyRqS9QBFx6KXYAWqWtMUwg)